georgercarder/MemoryMappings/README.md

 You can define and use mappings in memory in solidity using this library.
 Don't trifle with writing to storage when you need a mapping, use this memory library instead.

 Read/write to the memory map is cheaper in gas than the analogue in storage.
-In this case read/write are O(log n).
+In best case read/write are O(log n).

 ### test printout